uob-positron-imaging-centre/PICI-LIGGGHTS/README.md

 Short explanation for the `CMAKE_CXX_FLAGS` that are passed to the compiler: `-O3` allows expensive optimisation passes, `-march=native` tunes the generated code to the specific CPU on your machine (so the resulting binary may not work on other computers), while `-fPIC` allows the code to be loaded as a shared library.

 The command above will generate the required compilation scripts (Makefiles) to create the LIGGGHTS files.
-It should work straight out of the box, but if your VTK is installed in a non-default location, you need to point CMake to it using the flag `-DVTK_DIR=<filepath>`, where `<filepath>` should be substituted with the absolute path to the VTK installation.
+It should work straight out of the box, but if your VTK is installed in a non-default location, you need to point CMake to it using the flag `-DVTK_DIR=<filepath>`, where `<filepath>` should be substituted with the absolute path to the VTK installation (which should also contain some `.cmake` files).
 The script would then become:

 ```bash
 $LIGGGHTS/build> cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-O3 -march=native -fPIC" -DVTK_DIR=/usr/local/VTK ../src/